osgeonl/tv.osgeo.nl/content/redactie.md

 Basically we all connect to the same StreamYard web-page, the "broadcast studio" at StreamYard.com via a unique weblink (see "Links" below).
 Each episode will have a unique StreamYard link for the show's participants only.
-This link will be published in our Telegram group and is sent to all guests in the show.
+This link will be published in the DGGS Telegram group and is sent to all guests in the show.
 It is not to be shared, though the nice aspect of StreamYard is that one always enters "Backstage" first.
 The director (called "Host" in StreamYard.
 Dutch: "regisseur") determines who will be "on stage".